-I have been painting landscapes and abstract landscapes for decades.
+I have been painting landscapes and abstract landscapes in oil and acrylic for decades.
 Stylistically the paintings ranged from semi-realistic impressionism to totally abstracted images.
-I have a tendency to paint from the heart and that has helped create the mood in my work.
 Over the past two years I have been moving towards totally abstract imagery.
-That process has provided a cathartic creative experience where gesture and colour dominate.
+That progression to abstraction has proved to be a cathartic experience where gesture and colour dominate in the new images.

 Great artists from the past have played an influential role in my creative process.
-Connections to abstract expressionism and the Automatistes are especially evident in my current work.
+Connections to twentieth century abstract expressionism and Canadian abstract painters are often palpable in my abstract work.

-Chance plays a large part in the genesis of my paintings.
-The images begin with gestural drawings that establish the foundation of the image.
-I use a variety of tools from traditional artists brushes and palette knives to whatever is at hand to make the sort of mark or surface required.
-The marks, colour choices and the scrapes and scribbles are at some point carefully considered, the goal being a unified and moving image.
+My abstract images begin with gestural drawings that establish the foundation of the image.
+The creation of a patina of marks, colour choices and scrapings and scribbles are carefully considered, thereby creating a unified and moving image.

 The meaning or sense of recognition in the painting is left for the viewer although the titles supply psychological points of entry or clues to my personal connection to the images.
 To me, the paintings are distillations of mass media images and current events as well as personal memories and photographs.